wojciechkubiak/opqn-web/README.md

  <img src="https://github.com/wojciechkubiak/opqn-web/blob/master/live3.png?raw=true"/>
 </p>

+## Soon
+* Graphs for every user, for weight, pressure and glucose.
+* Option to sign out from patron, from protege side.

 ## How can I install this app
 At this moment application is hosted on the website [opqn.netlify.app](https://opqn.netlify.app) website, but in case you want to use it locally, all you have to do is to install current LTS version of [NodeJS](https://nodejs.org/en/) and pass into your terminal (inside app directory) two commends: